TheAdamProject/adams/README.md

 Official repo for the *"Reducing Bias in Modeling Real-world Password Strength via Deep Learning and Dynamic Dictionaries"* to be presented at USENIX21.

+(**Note:** The code reported in this repository is mainly aimed to reproduce the results in our paper and support security analysis in the academic context.
+We are working on a complete re-implementation of the software that will be applicable in actual password recovery applications.
+Stay tuned.)

 # Run a ADaMs attack
 ...